Desktop SSO Integration

 &groups_info=0

-: URL your app listens to for the redirect (can be a custom scheme likemyapp://callback
+client_id: From Skillmine Auth admin portalredirect_uri: URL your app listens to for the redirect (can be a custom scheme likemyapp://callbackfor native apps)

 When your desktop app launches and no session is active: